-no more than one hour or less per day of high-quality programming,” according to the site.
-And while a screen should never be a substitute for positive parental interaction, there are plenty of apps that can assist in teaching your tot about shapes, animal, engineering, and more.
+screen time limits for toddlers, the American Academy of Pediatrics advises that children ages 2 and older have “no more than one hour or less per day of high-quality programming,” according to the site.
+And while a screen should never be a substitute for positive parental interaction, there are plenty of apps that can teach your tot about shapes, animals, engineering, and more.
 To be honest, they'll probably keep your child more engaged, too.
-Once you and your child are familiar with an app, you might even find that you're able to steal a couple minutes to do something productive, like unload the dishwasher or make a cup of coffee.
+Once you and your child are familiar with an app, you might even find that you're able to find a couple minutes to do something productive, like unload the dishwasher or make a cup of coffee.

 Some cost a few dollars, or offer in-app purchases, but many are (thankfully) free.
-Still, forking over a few bucks for freedom, quiet — and some early ed instruction?
+Still, forking over a few bucks for a moment or two of freedom, quiet, and some early ed instruction?
 Priceless.

 We only include products that have been independently selected by Romper's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.
 1 Goodness Shapes

 For little learners who are beginning to study shapes,

 Goodness Shapes is ideal.
 Kids will learn shape recognition, patterns, and matching in this gentle program that adults might also find utterly relaxing.
 And woot, there are no in-app purchases or third-party advertising anywhere in the app.
 2 Canticos

 Through sing-along videos, games, coloring pages, and more,